codepo8/developer-advocacy-handbook/create-slide-decks.md

 consume for humans.
 Real world comparisons also allow for emotion -- and emotional responses are powerful and make us remember.

-> **Example:** If you for example talk about code standards and re-use of code without a proper review a good case to mention is [the Ariane 5 disaster](https://en.wikipedia.org/wiki/Ariane_flight_V88).
+> **Example:** If you talk about code standards and re-use of code without a proper review, a good case to mention is [the Ariane 5 disaster](https://en.wikipedia.org/wiki/Ariane_flight_V88).
 This rocket self-destructed because it veered off its intended path 37 seconds after lift-off.
 The reason was re-use of the code used to launch Ariane 4, which had different flight specs.
 370 million dollars were lost due to